 Selecting the Attributes node displays all the MBean's attributes,as shown in Figure 4 for the Threading MBean:

-Note that the attributes and their values shown in the box to the right map to the attribute values attainable through the?ThreadMXBean?API in thejava.lang.management?package previously described.
+?package previously described.
 You can obtain additional information about a listed attribute by double-clicking on the attribute value.
 Only attribute values shown in bold can be expanded.
-For example,double-clicking on the?AllThreadIds?value displays the thread IDs of all 22 threads,as shown in Figure 5:
+For example,double-clicking on the?AllThreadIds

 Writeable attributes are displayed in blue and you can edit them by clicking on them and entering the new value.
-For example,theThreadContentionMonitoringAvailable?attribute shown in Figure 5 can be edited in this manner from the JConsole view.
+For example,theThreadContentionMonitoringAvailable

 Selecting the Operations node in the left-hand tree structure displays the operations associated with that MBean.
 The MBean operations appear as buttons in the right-side display and,when clicked on,invoke the specified method.
-Figure 6 shows the operations available for?ThreadMXBean:
+Figure 6 shows the operations available for?ThreadMXBean

 In Java SE 6,JConsole includes support for the HotSpot Diagnostic MBean.
 This MBean was introduced in this release to allow you to perform on-the-spot diagnostic operations.
 Its API lets users perform a heap dump and set other VM options during run time.
-You can access the HotSpot Diagnostic MBean from the MBean tab by expanding the?com.sun.management?node and selecting?HotSpotDiagnostic.
-Methods available from the HotSpot Diagnostic MBean are shown in Figure 7:
+You can access the HotSpot Diagnostic MBean from the MBean tab by expanding the?com.sun.management

 Beginning in Java SE 6,JConsole includes plug-in support that allows you to build your own plug-ins to run with JConsole.
 For example,you can add a custom tab to the JConsole main view for accessing application-specific MBeans and for performing your own monitoring activities.

-You must extend the abstract?com.sun.tools.jconsole.JConsolePlugin?class to create a custom JConsole plug-in.
+?class to create a custom JConsole plug-in.
 You implement two methods for a plug-in to appear properly in the JConsole view:

-newSwingWorker()?returns a?SwingWorker?object that performs the GUI updates for your plug-in.
+?object that performs the GUI updates for your plug-in.

-• getTabs()?returns a map of tabs to be added to the JConsole window.
+?returns a map of tabs to be added to the JConsole window.

 JConsole uses its service-provider mechanism to detect and load all plug-in classes.
 For this reason,you must provide your plug-in class in a JAR file containing a file named META-INF/services/com.sun.tools.jconsole.JConsolePlugin.
 This file should contain a list of the fully qualified plug-in class names,one per line.
 To load the new plug-ins into the JConsole view,run JConsole from the command line with the command: